teuben/teunix/README.md

 This is my home away from home!

-It's a collection of scripts to get my environment set up on a new Unix account.
+This is a collection of scripts to get my environment set up on a new Unix account.
 For the shell I keep both -csh an -sh flavors, although I've mostly switched to bash.
 I cover both Linux and Darwin flavors of Unix.
 I used to be fluent in Solaris and a few others, but that's long gone.